 Just before planting, the fields are flooded and ploughed by oxes or machines.
 Tractors are used in Bali, but not everywhere.
 The fields look like reflecting mirrors.
 Then they are fertilized.
 When the Balinese plant the first rice seedlings in the field, a special planting pattern is followed for the first nine seedlings after offerings are made to Devi Sri.
 Multicolored cones of cooked rice are used for recalling the nawa sanga (rose of the winds).

 After planting – by hand over several days – the yellow-green shoots of young rice sprout up.
 This is a dangerous time.
 Scarecrows, wind chimes, bamboo bird- scarers and pulleys of cloth or plastic are put up to frighten the birds, kites are used too.
 People keep watch and yell at them.
-I have seen an old farmer sitting on the edge of the field pulling a sting to move metal cans, placed in the middle of the paddy, the noise is unpleasant, also for me.

 Two months later the rice will have grown taller and green.
 When they turn, the plants are mature and ready to harvest.
 It takes about five months in all.
 After harvesting, the stubble in the fields is burnt or alternatively flooded, so that the old rice stalks slowly decompose under the water.

 The upstream corner of the rice field is sacred.
 Here offerings are made to Devi Sri.
 At harvest time a sacred image of Devi Sri herself is made from rice that grows closest to this spot.
 The “first fruits ritual” occurs before the harvest, in which rice dolls, Cili, symbolizing Devi Sri are made and placed in the rice granary or at home to ensure a bumper harvest.